-Bytes Description 3:0 Namespace Identifier (NSID): If the Asynchronous Event Request command completed successfully, then this field indicates the namespace identifier that the asynchronous event occurred on.
+Bytes Description 3:0 Namespace Identifier (NSID): If the Asynchronous Event Request command returned a Zoned Namespace Command Set Notice event (refer to Figure 42), then this field indicates the namespace identifier that the asynchronous event occurred on.
+If the Asynchronous Event Request command returned an event other than a Zoned Namespace Command Set Notice event, then this field is reserved.
 If the Asynchronous Event Request command did not complete successfully, then this field is reserved.